-The EdD in Leadership in Teaching and Learning consists of 24-credit hours beyond an EdS degree, or its equivalent.
-See Appendix C for the degree sheet that lists each course in the curriculum.
+The Ed.D. in Leadership in Teaching and Learning consists of 24-credit hours beyond an EdS degree, or its equivalent.
+See Appendix D for the course sequence that lists each course in the curriculum.

-The EdD in Higher Education Leadership consists of 42 credit hours beyond the master's degree.
-See Appendix D for the degree sheet that lists each course in the curriculum.
+The ABD in Leadership in Teaching and Learning consists of 9-credit hours beyond coursework for an Ed.D..
+See Appendix E for the course sequence that lists each course in the curriculum.